Watercolor Name Mats

 At the beginning of the year I like to have a pretend play theme that is not too complicated or with too many pieces to pick up at the end of centers time.
 Since the next week is an About Me theme, doctor seemed to be a good choice.

 I put the light table in pretend play to be the x-ray machine and examining table for the baby doll.
-I found the x-rays at Tried and True.
+The x-rays are found at Tried and True.
 I printed them on overhead projector sheets and laminated for durability.
-I have some of the animal ones for when we switch over to a Vet theme later.
+There are also animal ones for when we switch over to a Vet theme later.

 My science center needs to be a in more central location this year due to having more students and needing more spots for eating snack and lunch together.
 I was planning that the science center would have two spots with the other two chairs for the waiting area for the doctor’s office.
 This worked until more than two wanted to use the science center so I may end up having the science center have four spaces whenever it seems like it should be popular.